Alexa-RR/StudioDocs/docs/intro.md

 :::info
 The Rec Room Studio installer will download and install Unity Hub, Unity, and Rec Room for PC.
-It might take awhile depending on your internet connaction
+It might have taken awhile depending on your internet connaction
 :::

 ## Initial Setup

 ### Rec Room Studio Installer
-In your internet browser on your PC, go to https://rec.net/settings/recroomstudio
+In your internet browser on your PC, you would go to https://rec.net/settings/recroomstudio

 :::note
-make sure you’re signed into your Rec Room account you submitted to the beta program survey first
+make sure you were signed into your Rec Room account you submitted to the beta program survey first
 :::

-Click the Download Rec Room Studio button and open `RecRoomStudioInstaller.exe` when downloaded
+ you would have Clicked the Download Rec Room Studio button and open `RecRoomStudioInstaller.exe` when downloaded

 ![DownloadWindow](/img/DarkMode/RRSDownload.png#gh-dark-mode-only)
 ![DownloadWindow](/img/LightMode/RRSDownload.png#gh-light-mode-only)
 :::note
-When you open the app for the first time, you will need to agree to the terms of service
+When you opened the app for the first time, you were needed to agree to the terms of service
 ![Tos](/img/tos.png)
 :::